Menu

 people seated at semicircle desks in Hawaii workshop

-Watch the recordings for this workshop from PHI’s Lotus Project aimed to bridge the gap between implementing evidence- and community-based practices in mental health services, particularly for Asian American, Native Hawaiian and Pacific Islander (AANHPI) communities.
+In August 2024, PHI’s Lotus Project hosted a Hawaii-based workshop to help communities bridge the gap between implementing evidence- and community-based practices in mental health services, particularly for Asian American, Native Hawaiian and Pacific Islander (AANHPI) communities.

 Session 1: Healing Through Trauma-Informed Care: Elevating the Role of Peer Support in Our Systems (Panel)